OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 preceding features.
 Together with the thesis, they support a

-recurring clinical picture in which warning signs may be
+recurring clinical picture in which fatigue, pain, tonal

 Clinical assessment tools